 Call us at 1(866) 60-SHIFT

-People are finding that they don’t need as many credit cards as they once thought they did.
-That is evident in that the average American has 2.7 credit cards, down a whole card from 3.7 in 2009.
+Consumers are finding that they don’t need as many credit cards as they once thought they did.
+That is evident in that the average American has 2.7 credit cards, down one whole card from 3.7 in 2009.
 However, as the prevalence of reward cards continues to grow and consumers get more back on their purchases, they will spend more on these cards and thus create more debt by doing so.

 The four major credit card companies are Visa, Mastercard, Discover and American Express.
 All of these companies have left their mark on consumers internationally, making up the majority of the 2.8 billion credit cards in the world.

-This shows that many Mastercard users own multiple cards across multiple credit card accounts, while Visa fewer users have multiple cards.
+This shows that many Mastercard users own multiple cards across multiple credit card accounts, while fewer Visa users have multiple cards.

 Baby boomers have the most amount of credit cards per person, with Generation Z having the fewest.
 As baby boomers in their 40’s and 50’s, the economic prime of life, it makes sense that they would have the most amount of credit cards because they can pay them off with more ease than individuals in another generation.